anishjain94/Go-Boiler-Plate/readme.md

 ## Getting Started

-Another level 2 header for a new section.

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Run go mod tidy to download the necessary dependencies.